JorgenVatle/bnr-exchange-history/README.md

 E.g. If the exchange rate for JPY is 3.7008, a conversion from 150 RON to JPY would be `(150 / 3.7008) * 100`.
 As the
 currency does not support decimals, you'll probably want to round it off. `Math.round((150 / 3.7008) * 100)`

+## License
+This repository is licensed under the ISC license.

+Copyright (c) 2019, Jørgen Vatle.